Test, Teach, Test is a method of structuring your lessons.

 Thoughts on Test, Teach, Test

-I’ve found that TTT is good with classes that you don’t know well (or don’t know how well they know the target language).
+I’ve found that TTT is good with classes you don’t know well (or don’t know how well they know the target language).

 The word ‘Test’ can be misleading, as you’re not testing the students but observing them use it.
 ‘Task, Teach, Task’ is probably more appropriate.